ghc-proposals/ghc-proposals/proposals/0000-deriving-superclasses.rst

 Subclasses will be able to provide only partial default implementations of superclasses.
 This will use the mechanisms outlined in `Shared Class Methods <https://github.com/ghc-proposals/ghc-proposals/pull/707>`_ to have split instance definitions.

+If a method name is shared between superclasses, then a default cannot be declared for a method of that name.
+If the current typeclass and a superclass share a method name, then the current typeclass's method will be the only one that can be referred to.

 General example
 ^^^^^^^^^^^^^^^